M1-CHPS/glhpc/docs/lab5.md

 Modify the script to:

 - Load the kepler 8 Dataset, and subsample it (Reduce the size to ~2k randomly selected samples)
+    - Be sure to sort the dataset after subsampling by using `df.sort_values(by="time")` !
-- Save the previous script, and execute `run_bls.py` on the subsampled dataset, measuring the time.
+- Save the previous dataset, and execute `run_bls.py` on the subsampled dataset, measuring the time.
 - Repeat the previous measurements approximately 100 times, and generate a distribution plot using seaborn.
     You can use a boxplot, kdeplot, violin plot, histogram, etc.
     Save the raw data to `results/stability_bls.csv`

 If your machine is stable, the performance distribution should follow a normal distribution.

-!!!
-Danger
-    Be sure to sort the dataset after subsampling by using `df.sort_values(by="time")` !

 ---